 Teachers frequently organize trips outside of school to deepen the learning experience and engagement of our students.
 Students take field trips to nearby parks and museums, or various locations around the city related to their studies.

 In 4th grade, children take their first overnight trip as Calhoun students to Black Rock Forest.

 Each student is part of a “cluster,” a Calhoun term for a class of 10-15 students who spend their day working, exploring and learning together.

 Starting in 3rd grade, students travel as a cluster group to different subject teachers, but meet at the beginning and end of each day with their cluster teacher.

 Thanks to our small class sizes, our teachers get to know students as individuals and are able to tailor activities to each child’s unique learning style or interests.

 Parents are welcomed into the school as partners in their child’s education.
-Teachers are in close touch with families, whether through pick-up and drop-off times, weekly emails, or family conferences held throughout the year.
 Parents are also encouraged to take part in the life of the school by visiting the classroom, joining class field trips, or volunteering.